Qiskit/rustworkx/docs/source/api.rst

    retworkx.networkx_converter

-.. _advanced-api-pydigraph:
+.. _api-functions-pydigraph:

-Advanced Retworkx API for PyDiGraph
+API functions for PyDigraph
 ====================================

 These functions are algorithm functions that are type specific for :class:`~retworkx.PyDiGraph` or :class:`~retworkx.PyDAG` objects.
-Universal functions from Retworkx API that work for both graph types internally call the functions form the advanced API based on the data type.
+Universal functions from Retworkx API that work for both graph types internally call the functions from the explicitly typed based on the data type.

 .. autosummary::
    :toctree: stubs